gnomadic/tavern-protocol/docs/ROADMAP.md

 # ROADMAP

-PLAYMINT started as a hackathon project, and it shows.
+Taverh started as a hackathon project, and it shows.

 ## Phase 1:  Hackathon